Glimpses of fall, eastern New Hampshire

 In Cooper Cedar Woods, New Durham, NH.

 The wooded tract features a simple loop trail less than a mile long, and I had it all to myself.
-I set off and was startled immediately: the fragrance in the air was amazing.
-No cologne in a bottle could compare.
+The fragrance in the air was amazing.
 It was some indescribable combination of trees and their fallen leaves, unique to that particular location.
 I could hear Route 11’s auto traffic nearby, and yet it seemed to be a world away.

 Rochester